bcgov/GDX-Analytics-Looker-cfms_block/README.md

 Looker is a data vision tool that is used with Snowplow Analytics, it presents the data in various formats such as visuals, tables and maps and allows the user to customize the results with an interactive model.

+## Project Status

+This project is currently at final development phases, however, GDX Analytics team will continue to update and maintain the LookerML files as required.

 ## Contents by Directory:

 ### [Snowplow Schemas](./schemas/)